shambadynamic/NEAR-Shamba-Oracle-Backend/README.md

 The client is responsible for making sure there is enough allowance for fungible token transfers.
 It may be advised to add a cushion in addition to expected fungible token transfers as duplicate requests will also decrease allowance.

-**Scenario**: a client accidentally sends the same request or a request with the same nonce.
-The fungible token transfer occurs, decrementing the allowance on the fungible token contract.
-Then it is found that it's a duplicate, and the fungible tokens are returned.
-In this case, the allowance will not be increased as this can only be done by the client itself.

-One way to handle this is for the client to have logic to increase the allowance if it receives the response indicating a duplicate request has been sent.
-Another way might be to increase the allowance before each request.
-Again, this decision is up to the owner of the client contract.

-    11. Finally, the requested "agg_value" (i.e., "agg_max" in the above example) is now rendered to the front-end as a pop-up alert box, and both the transaction urls are shown in the "Transactions" tab.